freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/search-and-replace.md

 );
 ```

-`myReplace("This has a spellngi error", "spellngi", "spelling")` should return `This has a spelling error`.
+`myReplace("This has a spellngi error", "spellngi", "spelling")` should return the string `This has a spelling error`.

 ```js
 assert.deepEqual(